JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_04.md

 There is no sentence from _The Urantia Book_ that does not contain a pearl.
 Sometimes that pearl is hidden and you have to scratch to find it; others, as is the case, that pearl shines like a sun and it is impossible to hide so much light and so much beauty.

 > Mercy is the natural and inevitable offspring of goodness and love.
 The good nature of a loving Father could not possibly withhold the wise ministry of mercy to each member of every group of his universe children.
-Eternal justice and divine mercy together constitute what in human experience would be called *fairness.* ([UB 2:4.4](/en/The_Urantia_Book/2#p4_4))
+Eternal justice and divine mercy together constitute what in human experience would be called *fairness.* (<a id="a201_323"></a>[UB 2:4.4](/en/The_Urantia_Book/2#p4_4))

 MERCY is a word that contains a greatness that very few come to glimpse.
 We tiptoe over it, but we must bear in mind that mercy is the natural fruit of the union between goodness and love, and we must offer that mercy based on the damage obtained, regardless of where it comes from.

 But beware!
 Let us not confuse _mercy_ with _sorrow_ or _pity_.

-> Mercy is simply justice tempered by that wisdom which grows out of perfection of knowledge and the full recognition of the natural weaknesses and environmental handicaps of finite creatures. ([UB 2:4.1](/en/The_Urantia_Book/2#p4_1))
+> Mercy is simply justice tempered by that wisdom which grows out of perfection of knowledge and the full recognition of the natural weaknesses and environmental handicaps of finite creatures. (<a id="a208_194"></a>[UB 2:4.1](/en/The_Urantia_Book/2#p4_1))

 Mercy is the supreme brotherly quality.
 What would a loving father not do for his beloved son!